ohglobal/LeafOSC/README.md

 The link is bidirectional: OSC can be used to change the lights or to receive information about the lights.

+## First Setup
+When first running this application on your computer, you need to pair to the Nanoleaves.
+Hold down the power button on the controller for 5-7 seconds, then run this program and answer the two prompts within 30 seconds of releasing the power button to pair.
+Once paired, this process does not need to be repeated.

 ## Commands to Send
 /leafOSC/setPower - send a 1 to turn on the panels, send a 0 to turn them off (int 1,0)